andu74dev/andu74dev/README.md

-• 👋 I'm an experienced ✨ Linux System Administrator ✨
+• I'm a experienced Linux SysAdmin ✨✨✨✨✨
-• 🌱 I’m currently working with GKE
+• I’m currently working with GKE 🌱
 <!--- • 📫 You can reach me at andrei.nita@regnology.net --->
 <!--- • 👀 --->
- ^_^
+👋 ^_^ 👋